 Employers can help prevent identity theft by verifying the Social Security numbers of job applicants.
 E-Verify is a free service of the U.S. Department of Homeland Security that verifies employment eligibility through the Internet.
-Employers can use E-Verify at uscis.gov/e-verify.
+Employers can use E-Verify at everify.uscis.gov.